prototypefund/dark-crystal-research/threshold-signatures.md

 ### Application for social recovery

-Threshold signatures could be used for identifier or account recovery as follows:
+Threshold signatures could be used for identifier or account recovery.
+Note that this is not the same as key recovery.
+The original key is never recovered.
+Rather, this is a system for establishing a new key, such that we can gain consensus that the old key and the new key belong to the same identity

 - The identifier holder, Alice, initially publishes a signed message announcing the aggregated public key of the group who are empowered to make assertions on her behalf.
 We will call it her support group.
 She also decides on a threshold number, *n*, the number of members required to make those assertions.